mykelalvis/FT/Traveller/WORKING/Mongoose/MGP3814 Psion.md

 Kitted and equipped to promote rest, peace and silence – everything a weary psion needs to regenerate his energies, the psion stateroom is similar in size to a standard stateroom, with the same hull displacement.
-The room is fitted with psionically calibrated, mood- calming environment sensors, that promote the regeneration of Psionic Strength points.
+The room is fitted with psionically calibrated, mood-calming environment sensors, that promote the regeneration of Psionic Strength points.
 A psion using a psion stateroom commences Psi regeneration 1 hour after using a psionic talent and at the rate of 1.5 points per hour.